 Grow ceanothus in moist but well-drained soil in full sun in a sheltered spot.
-Trim back after flowering each year, to maintain its shape.
+Prune lightly in spring to maintain the plant's shape.

 More on growing ceanothus:

-Take into account the Californian origins of Ceanothus and choose a spot in full sun.
-Soil should be moist but well-drained.
-In more exposed gardens, Ceanothus will benefit from being planted near a south- or west-facing wall that will give some shelter from cold winds and winter frost.
+Choose a spot in full sun, and moist but well-drained soil – avoid chalky soils, as the leaves have a tendency to turn yellow.
+In more exposed gardens, ceanothus will benefit from being planted near a south- or west-facing wall that will give some shelter from cold winds and winter frost.
 If you can’t provide shelter, choose one of the hardier, deciduous varieties.

 Caring for ceanothus

-The accepted method of propagation for evergreen ceanothus is to take semi-ripe cuttings from the current season’s growth, after flowering, any time up until the autumn.
+For evergreen ceanothus, take semi-ripe cuttings from the current season’s growth, after flowering, any time up until the autumn.
 For deciduous varieties, take softwood cuttings from new growth in spring.

 Growing ceanothus: problem solving